waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 end
 ```

-RSpec simply concatenates 'member of public accesses bike' from the describe statement and the 'is not broken' from the "it" block.
+RSpec simply concatenates 'member of public accesses bike' from the describe statement and the 'docking station releases a bike that is not broken' from the "it" block.
 So, what's the failure of the test?

 ````ruby
 Failure/Error: bike = docking_station.release_bike